request an appointment online.

 Get details about our clinical trials that are currently enrolling patients.

-Since symptoms of IBC often are similar to those of breast infection (mastitis), your doctor first may prescribe antibiotics.
-If the symptoms do not improve or grow worse, you should have diagnostic tests as soon as possible.
+Since symptoms of inflammatory breast cancer often are similar to those of mastitis, a type of breast infection, doctors first may prescribe antibiotics.
+If the symptoms do not improve or grow worse, patients should have diagnostic tests performed as soon as possible.
 These may include:

 Clinical Trials